 Warning – this is not the usual post you might expect to find on this site.
-With everything that is doing on in the world with the pandemic, politics, and everything else in between, I think we all could shift a little to thinking more positively.
+With everything that is going on in the world with the pandemic (finally opening, but not quite there), politics (we are still really divided in my opinion), and everything else in between, I think we all could shift a little to thinking more positively.

 Is positive thinking a guarantee to success?
 No, it is not.
 Life has a way of throwing us unexpected curves.
 But a positive mindset will help you deal with the setbacks and move on.
 It prevents you from being a victim of circumstances.